pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 ## About token

-Here is token life cycle (TLC).
-Your token has a own life but it is linked to his card too.
-So Card Life Cycle (CLC) act on the TLC.
+Here is the token life cycle (TLC).
+Your token has its own life but it is linked to his card too.
+So Card Life Cycle (CLC) acts on the TLC.

 <Image src="docs/Xpay_TokenStatus.png" alt="usecase 1"/>